FluxOfPingIntegers/sproutable-backend/README.md

 ## Getting Started

-• Step 1: within your terminal inside the main branch for this project within VS code type
+• Step 1: within your terminal inside the main branch for this project within VS code type the following and hit enter:
 ```bash
 bundle update
 ```
-and press enter.
-Then type
+This updates all the dependencies required to run your ruby application, to apply these updates type:
 ```bash
 bundle install
 ```